gateweaver/gateweaver/packages/docs/docs/configuration/endpoints.md

       - cors
       - rateLimit
       - jwt
+    middleware:
+      path: "./middleware/example-middleware.ts"
+      function: "exampleMiddleware"
 ```

 ### path

 Defines the path of the endpoint.
-Requests to this path will be forwarded to the target URL.

 - `String`: The path of the endpoint.
 For example, `"/todos"`.